 Kremlin 'strongly rejects' U.N. allegations that Russia committed war crimes in Syria in 2019

-The Kremlin on Tuesday rejected allegations by the United Nations that Russia may have committed war crimes in Syria last year, saying the U.N. investigators are in no position to know what is happening on the ground.
-"We strongly reject these claims," said Kremlin spokesman Dmitry Peskov.
-"It's obvious that one committee can not have reliable information on what is happening on the ground."
+The Kremlin on Tuesday rejected allegations by the United Nations that Russia may have committed war crimes in Syria last year, saying the U.N. investigators were in no position to know what is happening on the ground.
+"We strongly reject these accusations," Kremlin spokesman Dmitry Peskov said.
+"It's obvious that one commission can not have reliable information of what is happening on the ground."

-A report by a U.N. commission found that Russia - the Syrian government's main ally against rebels and militants - conducted airstrikes on a popular market and a camp for displaced people that killed dozens of civilians in July and August.
+A report released on Monday by a U.N. commission found that Russia - the Syrian government's main ally against rebels and militants - conducted air strikes on a popular market and a camp for displaced people that killed dozens of civilians in July and August.
+"In both incidents, the Russian Air Force did not direct the attacks at a specific military objective, amounting to the war crime of launching indiscriminate attacks in civilian areas," the report said.

+Peskov said the report failed to take into account attacks by militant groups which meant that at the very least the judgments of the commission were one-sided.
+"We absolutely do not agree with these statements," he said.

+The U.N. report blamed Russia for an air strike in the city of Maarat al-Numan on July 22 when at least 43 civilians were killed.
+Two residential buildings and 25 shops were destroyed after at least two Russian planes left Hmeimim air base and circled the area, it said.
+"We have reasonable grounds to believe that these were Russian planes with Russian pilots," said U.N. commission panel member Hanny Megally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)